junxit/us-congress-bills-109/metadata.md

 - 2006-05-23 — Introduced in House
 - 2006-05-23 — Introduced in House
 - 2006-05-23 — Referred to the House Committee on Energy and Commerce.
+- 2006-06-05 — Referred to the Subcommittee on Health.
+- 2006-06-06 — Considered under suspension of the rules. (consideration: CR H3391-3393)
+- 2006-06-06 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+833.
+- 2006-06-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-06-06 — Mr. Deal (GA) moved to suspend the rules and agree to the resolution, as amended.
+- 2006-06-06 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H3391-3392)
+- 2006-06-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H3391-3392)